maaliksaad/Planscan/README.md

 - Upload and manage project diagrams as multi-page documents.
 - Annotate and comment collaboratively in real time.
-- Use AI-based color coding for trade-specific markup.
+- Color coding for trade-specific markup.
 - Assign tasks to team members and track progress.

 It is built with a modern **full-stack architecture** with strong emphasis on collaboration, usability, and real-time updates.